TesterMachine/WinVistaRepo/Software/SoftwareVistaKEx.md

 # List of software compatible with Windows Vista Extended Kernel
 _Note: the installers in this list are for Windows Vista x64 only, the extended kernel only works on x64_

-_The installers in this list will have shorteners, since these installers are created using SFX + a small script to create a shortcut on the desktop._
+_Some installers on this list will have shorteners, as these installers are created using SFX + a small script to create a shortcut on the desktop._

-_(In the original installers the shortcuts are not created that's why create it using SFX)._
+_(In the original installers the shortcuts are not created that's why create it using SFX)_

 **_Updated: 22/06/2024_**